apache/openwhisk-package-alarms/README.md

   ```

  **Note**: The parameter `maxTriggers` is deprecated and will be removed soon.
 To stop the Trigger, use the `stopDate` parameter.

+# Building from Source

+To build this package from source, execute the command `./gradlew distDocker`

 # Disclaimer